Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 ![image](https://github.com/user-attachments/assets/b9a243c5-2006-46e4-8e41-784471619a79)

-And here are the outputs, a.k.a. the results of you inputs and the resultant information from both data retrieved from the GW2 API and values calculated by the GUI:
+And here are the outputs, a.k.a. the results of your inputs and the resultant information from both data retrieved from the GW2 API and values calculated by the GUI:

 ![image](https://github.com/user-attachments/assets/126e9973-8b18-41e0-bdf8-4ebfbcc6cac8)